JetBrains/ring-ui/README.md

  }
 ```

-## How to create a new project using Ring UI?
+## Starting a new project with Ring UI

 1. Install Yeoman: `npm install yo -g`